Anastasios Christomanos: Early life

 Christomanos was born in Vienna.
 His father Konstantinos (1815-1861) was born in Meleniko, in what is now Bulgaria.
 At the age of eight, Konstantinos' family traveled to Vienna.
 He graduated from the School of Commerce, learned three languages and studied painting.
 Konstantinos married Maria Kazassi, in 1839.
 Her father was from Naousa, Greece and her mother was Austrian.
 Anastasios' parents moved to Greece in 1855, while Anastasios remained in Vienna to continue his studies.
 There he studied with notable Viennese scientist Franz Josef Pisko and Anton Schrötter von Kristelli.
 Anastasios' studies advanced very quickly he eventually was associated with Justus von Liebig and Robert Bunsen.
-In the late 1850s, Anastasios eventually participated in the famous lab experiments of Bunsen and Kirchhoff.
+In the late 1850s, Anastasios eventually participated in the lab experiments of Bunsen and Kirchhoff.
 He also worked in the chemical industry assisting factories in Moscow and Frankfort.

 Heliocentrism was on the list of forbidden books until 1758.
 It was not acceptable as a physical fact until the middle to late part of the 19th century.
 Greek education was also restricted to Korydalism.
 The Methodios affair is an example of restrictive education until the middle part of the 1800s.

 Scientific education was extremely unpopular across the world.
 Greek American naval artillery chemist and pyrotechnist George Marshall relayed the acceptable scientific education used by the U.S. Navy in his book Marshall's Practical Marine Gunnery in 1822.
 Newtonian physics was still not acceptable or recommended.
 A simple version of projectile motion was used instead.
 Chemical compounds were also called crude archaic names and the periodic table was not discovered.
 Chemistry research began to evolve during the latter part of the 19th century.
 Christomanos was one of the pioneers of modern chemistry in Greece.